ni-sh-a-char/Monsterrr/README.md

 - `!translate <lang> <text>` — Translate text to another language.
 - `!voice <audio>` — Process a voice command.

+**Enhanced Commands:**
+- `!brainstorm <topic>` — Generate detailed project ideas with technical specifications.
+- `!plan` — Generate a daily plan with concrete implementation tasks.
+- `!execute` — Execute the daily plan with complete code generation.
+- `!improve <repo>` — Enhance an existing repository with new features.
+- `!maintain` — Run comprehensive maintenance across all repositories.

 **Web Search & Natural Language:**
 You can converse with Monsterrr in natural language, ask questions, or paste a URL.
 The bot will search the web and summarize results like ChatGPT, in addition to all other features.
 The `!search` command is also available for explicit queries.